dwarvesf/brainery/hiring/open-positions/marketing-and-communications-specialist.md

 ### Our interview process

-1. **Review & Reference check** After we receive applications, we will perform our screening process and double-check on the reference.
+1. **Review & Reference check**<br>After we receive applications, we will perform our screening process and double-check on the reference.

-2. **Skills** **assessment test**

-   Ideal candidates will receive links to our skills assessment test, which will focus on the three main skills: English, Writing, Logical Thinking.
+2. **Skills** **assessment test**<br>Ideal candidates will receive links to our skills assessment test, which will focus on the three main skills: English, Writing, Logical Thinking.

-3. **Team interview** Successful candidates will have a direct talk with our Ops members and/or relevant team members.
+3. **Team interview**<br>Successful candidates will have a direct talk with our Ops members and/or relevant team members.

-4. **Offer** The best candidate will receive an offer from us right away.
+4. **Offer**<br>The best candidate will receive an offer from us right away.

 > 🤘 **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)